aadilchishty/simple/docs.md

-This documentation describes how to use the Pavel robotic toothbrush.
+This documentation describes how to use the Pavel automated toothbrush.
 123
 456
-Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, and trees.
+Note that this toothbrush is totally safe to use for children, adults, pets, and wildlife.